sailfish-lang/golang-tools-install-script/README.md

-# golang-tools-install-script
+# sailfish-lang-install-script

-Bash script to automate Go language tools single user installation (Linux) or even removal.
+Bash script to automate Sailfish language tools single user installation (Linux) or even removal.
-Latest filename for download at the time of this writting was for version 1.9.3 of Go.
+Latest filename for download at the time of this writting was for version 0.1.0 of Sailfish.
 Feel free to change the variables on the beggining to match whatever version you need.

 Tested with:

-* Ubuntu/MacOSX Sierra (29/10/2017)
+* Ubuntu 18.04 (3/19/2019)

 ## Installation